Kathryn Woodward Senior Associate and Notary Public - S&T - Thames Valley

-Kathryn is an Associate solicitor and Notary Public, who specialises in Wills, inheritance tax planning and high net worth estates.
+Kathryn is a Senior Associate solicitor and Notary Public, who specialises in Wills, inheritance tax planning and high net worth estates.

 Main areas of practice